Fecal Egg Count Service

 2. Wait for your horse to pass manure

-3. Collect 2 fecal balls from the center of the manure pile into the per-labelled zip-lock bag.
-For accurate results : - Avoid
+3. Collect small pinches from multiple areas of the manure pile into the per-labelled zip-lock bag.
+Total amount should not exceed the weight of 2 fecal balls.
+For accurate results : – Avoid

 contamination with bedding and soil as much as possible. – Avoid sampling from manure that is more than 6 hours old.